Onjuku

 Onjuku (御宿町, Onjuku-machi) is a town located in Chiba, Japan.
 As of 30 November 2018, the town had an estimated population of 7,523 in 3683 households and a population density of 300 persons per km^{2}.
-The total area o the town is 24.86 sqkm.
+The total area of the town is 24.86 sqkm.
 The name of the town is made of two kanji characters: the first 御 meaning "honorable", and the second 宿 meaning "residence".

 Geography

 Onjuku is located on the east coast of southern Chiba Prefecture in approximately the center of the outer coast of the Bōsō Peninsula.
 The landscape consists of rolling, sandy hills of the Bōsō Hill Range, and the town is noted for its beach resorts.
 Its broad beaches are protected as part of the Minami Bōsō Quasi-National Park.
 The town is about 50 kilometers from the prefectural capital at Chiba, and 70 to 80 kilometers from central Tokyo.
 Onjuku faces Ajiro Bay, which has two functional ports: the Port of Iwawada to the north, and the Port of Onjuku to the south.
 One small river, the Kiyomizu River, flows through the town to Ajiro Bay.